Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 * I think a great feature to add would be a direct online booking system to the website.
 This would allow clients to see available time slots and be able to select the desired therapist or service.
-It would facilitate a quick and easy bookling process.
+It would facilitate a quick and easy booking process.

 ## Technologies Used
 1. CSS programming language